dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 Note: The shipping cost is estimated.
 EasyEDA will always try to find the best shipping option.
 If you are in some [Remote Areas](http://raslist.dhl.com/jsp/first.jsp), we will ask you to pay for more or change to some other express service such as Fedex, UPS.
 Sometimes, we will use [Hongkongpost](http://www.hongkongpost.hk/eng/index.htm) for delivery by Airmail.

 ## File Name
-  If your gerber files name are good, this will save us lots of time to check your design.
+If your gerber files name are good, this will save us a lot of time in checking your design.
-  There are lots of PCB design software, so there are lots of gerber file name and filename extension.
+There are many different PCB design software packages so there are many variations of gerber file names and filename extensions.

 Gerber Type

 ![](images/Gerber_File_name.png)

-If you don't know how to map your files, please don't need to change the file name, we will help you to map.
+If you don't know how to map your files, don't worry about changing the file names please contact support for help.

-You can use our Free online [gerber viewer](https://gerber-viewer.easyeda.com/) to check your gerber before place an order.
+**We encourage you to use our free online [gerber viewer](https://gerber-viewer.easyeda.com/) to check your gerber files before place an order.**

-##E-Test
+## E-Test

-All PCBs are getting a 100% AOI (Automated Optical Inspection) to make sure that all tracks and pads are connected.
+All PCBs undergo a 100% AOI (Automated Optical Inspection) to make sure that all tracks and pads are connected.
 In addition to this the PCBs can be tested by a flying probe to make sure that all vias are connected, because this is not visible by the AOI.
-1-layer PCBs don't need this tests because there are no vias.
-More than 2 layers will be tested always 100% with a flying probe.
+Single layer PCBs do not require this test because there are no vias but boards with 2 layers and above will always be 100% tested with a flying probe.

 ## Payment
 We accept the PayPal, Credit Card and Wire Transfers.